ezbz/graphitus/README.md

-refresh                 | No              | Auto-refresh the charts (see ```refreshIntervalSeconds```) refreshIntervalSeconds  | No              | When ```refresh``` is ```true``` this will determine the refresh interval defaultLineWidth        | No              | The line width for the generated chart tz                      | No              | The timezone for the rendered graphite images (see [Timezone list](http://en.wikipedia.org/wiki/List_of_tz_database_time_zones)).
+refresh                 | No              | Auto-refresh the charts (see ```refreshIntervalSeconds```) refreshIntervalSeconds  | No              | When ```refresh``` is ```true``` this will determine the refresh interval defaultLineWidth        | No              | The line width for the generated chart defaultParameters       | No              | Default [url parameters](https://graphite.readthedocs.org/en/latest/render_api.html) to be applied to all targets tz                      | No              | The timezone for the rendered graphite images (see [Timezone list](http://en.wikipedia.org/wiki/List_of_tz_database_time_zones)).
 Note: timezone resolution is in the following order url, json configuraiton file, cookie, default.

 Dynamic Parameters